maartene/DCJam2025/docs/BACKLOG.md

 - ✅ Minimap maybe?

-- Lose condition: get caught by enemies???
+- Lose condition: when all party members are rendered uncontious, you lose

 - More intesting maps (10 levels would be cool)